lsst-dm/dm_dev_guide/docs/package_docs.rst

 .. literalinclude:: snippets/license_preamble.txt
    :language: text

-where the package name is stated explicitly at the top.
+where the package name is stated explicitly at the top to attach it to a particular :file:`COPYRIGHT` file.

 .. _pkg-doc-contributing: